suobset/skushagra/docs/finechive/tech-config.md

 Windows is a fallback, and also the only stable OS on a Microsoft Surface.
 Though, it only acts as a host for a Debian WSL as of now.

+[Alpine](https://alpine.org) has my heart as a no-nonsense small OS.
+It runs beautifully on any hardware I have tried it on.

 ## Code Editors

 Sorted by frequency: high to low | I live in the CLI mostly so this is like 80% Vim and 20% everything else :')